MaDhlomoCodes/Alx_DjangoLearnLab/LibraryProject/README.md

 # LibraryProject

-This Django project was created as part of the ALX Introduction to Django module.
+This project is the starting point for learning Django with ALX.
+It contains the base Django project setup including settings, URLs, and app config.

 ## How to Run